1960 - 1990

 Purchase of a large-scale shearing machine

-The acquisition of the MTS 816 large-scale servo-hydraulic shear machine has significantly expanded our experimental capabilities.
-In the meantime, all servo-hydraulic testing systems have been equipped with digital measurement and control devices from MTS.
+The acquisition of the MTS 816 large-scale servo-hydraulic shear machine significantly expanded experimental capabilities.
+In the meantime, all servo-hydraulic testing systems have been equipped with digital measurement and control systems from MTS.

 2010